 D11 Retrofit Solutions in light of Early Life Expectancy

-Additionally, for units that experience progressive reliability issues, spiraling maintenance costs, lost thermal performance, and electrical generation, a 15-20 year life-cycle Cost of Electricity (COE) evaluation suggests a retrofit which, in comparison to continuous maintenance expense, significantly outperforms the later on a net present value basis (NPV).
-Magnitude of NPV spread is primarily dictated by unit/customer-specific data.
-As an example, shell cracking at the main fit ultimately necessitates shell replacement for long term resolution as a weld repair is considered only a temporary solution to return the unit to service.
+Additionally, for units that experience progressive reliability issues, spiraling maintenance costs lost thermal performance, and electrical generation, a 15-20 year life-cycle Cost of Electricity (COE) evaluation suggests a retrofit which, in comparison to continuous maintenance expense, significantly outperforms the later on a net present value basis (NPV).
+The magnitude of NPV spread is primarily dictated by unit/customer-specific data.
+As an example, shell cracking at the main fit ultimately necessitates shell replacement for long-term resolution as a weld repair is considered only a temporary solution to return the unit to service.
 Shell cracking is also common at other locations such as the HP and IP inlet areas.
-Discovery of shell cracking during maintenance inspections or as a root cause for forced outages results in high repair costs and disruption to the owner’s operations.
-Additionally, discovery of rotor cracking, depending upon the severity and location, may necessitate rotor replacement prior to the unit returning to service.
-As rotors are a long lead component, this scenario suggests it prudent to plan for turbine replacement prior to reaching end-of-life on for critical components such as rotors.
+The Discovery of shell cracking during maintenance inspections or as a root cause for forced outages results in high repair costs and disruption to the owner’s operations.
+Additionally, the discovery of rotor cracking, depending upon the severity and location, may necessitate rotor replacement prior to the unit returning to service.
+As rotors are a long lead component, this scenario suggests it prudent to plan for turbine replacement prior to reaching end-of-life on critical components such as rotors.

-MD&A, in conjunction with its parent company Mitsubishi Hitachi Power Systems (MHPS), has developed a “Drop-In” retrofit solution for the D11 HP/IP which addresses fleet reliability concerns, providing excellent availability, and enhanced thermal performance.
-The MD&A/MHPS design was created by leveraging proven steam turbine technologies from MHPS.
-Given MHPS’ extensive combined-cycle fleet experience, our design team was able to develop a retrofit solution which maintains plant interfaces.
-Each retrofit offered by MD&A/MHPS is custom designed and optimized for its unique application and includes replacement of the existing flexible, low alloy shell with a robust, double-shell construction utilizing high chrome material within high-temperature locations.
-The new shell facilitates implementation of other improvements such as a larger diameter rotor with excellent vibration characteristics and incorporation of a high-efficiency steam path.
+MD&A, in conjunction with its parent company Mitsubishi Power, has developed a “Drop-In” retrofit solution for the D11 HP/IP which addresses fleet reliability concerns, providing excellent availability, and enhanced thermal performance.
+The MD&A/Mitsubishi Power design was created by leveraging proven steam turbine technologies from Mitsubishi Power.
+Given Mitsubishi Power’s extensive combined-cycle fleet experience, our design team was able to develop a retrofit solution that maintains plant interfaces.
+Each retrofit offered by MD&A/Mitsubishi Power is custom designed and optimized for its unique application and includes replacement of the existing flexible, low alloy shell with a robust, double-shell construction utilizing high chrome material within high-temperature locations.
+The new shell facilitates the implementation of other improvements such as a larger diameter rotor with excellent vibration characteristics and incorporation of a high-efficiency steam path.
 Similar to the double-shell, these components also utilize a robust mechanical design including high chrome material for superior creep characteristics.

-Through its services experience and detailed engineering study of the D11 fleet and configuration, MD&A/MHPS have developed an HP/IP “Drop-In” retrofit solution based upon proven steam turbine technology with a projected payback within 2-3 years.
+Through its services experience and detailed engineering study of the D11 fleet and configuration, MD&A/Mitsubishi Power has developed an HP/IP “Drop-In” retrofit solution based upon proven steam turbine technology with a projected payback within 2-3 years.
 For more information, contact MD&A at (518) 399-3616 or use our contact form.

 Also, read how MD&A has expertise in innovative D11 repair solutions while delivering consistent quality and value along with superior communications.Tags: